Urawa Red Diamonds: AFC Champions League champions

+Third time AFC Champions League champions

 During the 2022 AFC Champions League, Urawa Reds had an easier run en route to the final where they faced three Southeast Asian club along the way, Singapore league champions Lion City Sailors in the group stage while they faced Malaysia league champions Johor Darul Ta'zim 5–0 in the Round of 16 and Thailand league champions BG Pathum United 4–0 in the Quarter-finals.
 Urawa Reds would then face Korea league champions, Jeonbuk Hyundai Motors in the semi-finals which ended up with Urawa Reds advancing to the final after winning the penalty shootout.
 The club faced their tournament rivals Al-Hilal for the third time in the 2022 AFC Champions League final.
 Urawa Red won 2–1 on aggregate, clinching their 3rd trophy.

-On 19 September 2023, it was announced by JFA that Urawa Reds will not be participating in 2024 edition of Emperor's Cup following supporters clash after 0–3 loss against Nagoya Grampus in the 4th round of 2023 edition.
+On 19 September 2023, it was announced by JFA that Urawa Reds will not be participating in 2024 edition of Emperor's Cup following supporters clash after 0–3 lost against Nagoya Grampus in the 4th round of 2023 edition.

-International affiliation

-The club is also notable in that former Feyenoord midfielder Shinji Ono began his professional career playing for Urawa Reds.
-Ono returned for the 2006 season for a second stint with the club.
-Urawa Reds is affiliated with German club Bayern Munich, whose nickname is also "The Reds".
-Karl-Heinz Rummenigge, the chairman of the Bayern Munich, announced that "We have been looking for clubs which have potential ability, management stability and cordial confidence.
-We could fulfill the desire to affiliate with this great club, Urawa Reds."
-Some other foreign clubs, such as Arsenal, Club Atlético Independiente, CR Flamengo, VfB Stuttgart, Manchester United, Feyenoord, Hamburger SV and Perth Glory, visited Japan and played friendly games at the Saitama Stadium.

-In August 2004, Urawa Reds appeared in a pre-season four-club friendly tournament, the Vodafone Cup, at Old Trafford, the home ground of Manchester United.
-Urawa Reds missed a few key players, losing their first match 5–2 against the Argentinian side Boca Juniors.
-The second fixture against the hosts, Manchester United, was called off due to a massive electric storm.
-Some 800 Urawa Reds fans had travelled to the game and were later compensated.